flamingo-peacock/selenarakowski.github.io/README.md

 # selenarakowski.github.io
-This is a simple AngularJS app
+This is a simple AngularJS app that collects quotes